ykkimhgu/course-doc/ec-course/lab/lab-stepper-motor.md

 > Note that these are blocking stepper controllers.
 While the stepper is running, the MCU cannot process other polling commands.
 > If you can, modify it to be the non-blocking controller.

+> You can also create your own functions different from the given instructions.

 ### Procedure